 Is Your Brain Dehydrated?
 Here's How to Tell

-Water makes up about 75% of the brain, fueling critical processes like memory, concentration, and neurotransmitter activity.
-Even mild dehydration—losing just 1-2% of body water—can impair cognitive function, slow down neural communication, and negatively affect your mood.
+Water makes up about 75% of the brain, and staying mentally sharp requires hydration just as much as brain training exercises, fueling critical processes like memory, concentration, and neurotransmitter activity.
+Even mild dehydration—losing just 1-2% of body water—can interrupt cellular activity, especially in tissues that rely on hydration for regulation and insulation.
 Despite these consequences, many don’t realize that dehydration could be the root cause of their mental sluggishness.

 In this article, we’ll explore how dehydration impacts brain function, key warning signs to watch for, and science-backed strategies to keep your brain hydrated and performing at its best.